LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/data-types.rst

 ----------------

 A primitive data type is a basic building block.
-Using primitive data types, we can build more complex data structures or object data types.
+Using primitive data types, we can build more complex data structures called *object* data types.

 Java uses its own a set of primitive data types.
 The table below shows the most common types that beginners are likely to encounter.
 A more complete list can